The Cost of Cobalt (2021)

 In The Cost of Cobalt we meet the doctors treating the children affected and the scientists who are measuring the pollution.
 Cobalt may be part of the global solution to climate change, but is it right that Congo’s next generation pay the price with their health?
 Many are hoping that the more the world understands their plight, the more pressure will be put on the industry here to clean up its act.

-The panel will be moderated by Professor Alan Dangour, Director of the Centre on Climate Change and Planetary Health at the London School of Hygiene & Tropical Medicine.
-Alan will be in discussion with The Cost of Cobalt co-directors Fiona Lloyd-Davies and Robert Flummerfelt, and Green Warriors director Martin Boudot - more details to follow.
+The panel discussion after the screening was moderated by Professor Alan Dangour, Director of the Centre on Climate Change and Planetary Health at the London School of Hygiene & Tropical Medicine.
+Alan was in discussion with The Cost of Cobalt co-directors Fiona Lloyd-Davies and Robert Flummerfelt, and Green Warriors director Martin Boudot.

 The replay can be found below, along with an extended conversation between journalist Anita Makri and The Cost of Cobalt team: